 The smartphone integration is nicely done, with Apple CarPlay giving you access to apps that allow music and entertainment on the move, as well as the ability to use Siri voice control from your smartphone to perform simple local searches using Apple’s Maps app.
-The most recent update also added Android Auto, so rival smartphone users have the same user-friendly features at their disposal.
+Android Auto has also been added, so rival smartphone users have the same user-friendly features at their disposal.

 The seven-inch screen’s graphics aren’t of the highest calibre.
 However, with hot keys flanking either side of the display, it’s easy to jump to different sections of the infotainment system.
 It’s worth mentioning that a Bose stereo upgrade is also available, which features speakers in the headrests and plenty of power for a supermini sound system.
 This is a neat set-up, and adds extra quality to the car's stereo without resorting to cranking up the volume.

 In this review

 - 2Engines, performance and driveNissan has ensured the latest Micra is better to drive than ever, although it’s still not the best in class

 - 3MPG, CO2 and running costsMicra boasts respectable fuel economy and should be cheap to insure